soumyaveer/soumyaveer.github.io/_posts/2017-12-08-lessons-learnt-from-previous-projects.markdown

  8. **Write comments wherever necessary** :
   I realised the importance of comments during my last project.
 While working on that project I had to take a break of around a month.
 When I returned and opened the Editor, I realised that I have totally lost track of what I was doing before I left.
 It took me few hours of digging my notes, finding my models and website design and reading and re-reading them to get back on track.
 If only I had left comments in the files, I would have saved a few hours!

- 9. **Commit your code every few minutes** :
+ 9. **Commit your code every few minutes and keep pushing it to Github** :
  I'll tell you a story here.
-It begins, when I new to Ruby and Github.
-At that time I was in a habit of saving data on my local desktop and  committing it once or twice in two days.
+It begins, when I was new to Ruby and Github.
+At that time I was in a habit of saving data on my local desktop, committing and pushing it once or twice in two days.
 One day while I was working on my laptop, it crashed.
 I had to reformat the laptop to fix it.
 With that crash I lost two days of hard work.
 Moral of the story: Keep committing and pushing the data.
 It's very frustrating to do the same work over and over again.

     Not only that, Committing is also important because it records what changes you made in your work.
 It's a history of your work.
 The more accurate it is, the better.
 And the best way to make it accurate is to commit every few minutes.

+ 10. **Make sure you understand what you have written** :
+ "Oh! it still shows the same exception, let me try changing it a little".
+Please, don't do that.
+It is very tempting to keep guessing what might have gone wrong and fix the error, but it does not help in the long run.
+You might be able to resolve that particular issue, but you'll never understand why was it resolved.
+Everytime you get an error or an exception, try to read it and understand what is happening behind the scenes and then work on the solution.
+That way you'll be able to understand the issue and the solution that you used to fix it, and next time it occurs, you'll be ready to deal with it!

 These are some of the major mistakes I made while working on the projects.
 I learnt a lot from them, sometimes the hard way.
 Hope someone else will also be able to learn something from my mistakes.